kajal2019/Kubernetes-test-for-DevOps/README.md

 # Kubernetes-test-for-DevOps

-Please find the list of task and their solutions:
+Please find the list of task and their solutions (master branch):
 1) Create a Highly available Kubernetes cluster on AWS.
 Do not create a Kubernetes hosted solution (like EKS).
 (AWS free tier should suffice for this exercise).
 Use Kubeadm(preferred)/kubespray/kops.
 If possible share a script / code which can be used to create the cluster.
 >Solution Location: task1.txt